okx/okexchain-docs/building-modules/wasm-module/overview.md

 ### Wasm system ecosystem
    CosmoWasm is a Cosmos SDK module plugin, this project is responsible for helping Cosmos SDK support wasm virtual machine.
 CosmWasm is implemented in Rust and because the Go code runtime causes the contract to enlarge, the contract is mainly written with Rust then compiled to wasm bytecode.
 In order to facilitate the interaction between the contract and virtual machine, the virtual machine also uses Rust as a fundamental database.
 In its entirety, CosmWasm's ecology is mainly divided into the following 3 parts:
-- Contract standard database (similar to Ethereum's precompiled contract)
+- Contract standard library (similar to Ethereum's precompiled contract)
-   + [cosmwasm-std](https://github.com/CosmWasm/cosmwasm/tree/main/packages/std): fundamental contract database, contains fundamental category definitions, defined with Cosmos SDK's fundamental module interaction information, IBC interface definitions, fundamental storage definitions, etc.
+   + [cosmwasm-std](https://github.com/CosmWasm/cosmwasm/tree/main/packages/std): This fundamental contract library contains fundamental category definitions, defined with Cosmos SDK's fundamental module interaction information, IBC interface definitions, fundamental storage definitions, etc.
-   + [cosmwasm-storage](https://github.com/CosmWasm/cosmwasm/tree/main/packages/storage): used in conjunction with cosmwasm-std, is the post-package for storing related data structures in cosmwasm-std.
+   + [cosmwasm-sechma](https://github.com/CosmWasm/cosmwasm/tree/main/packages/schema): A dev-dependency for CosmWasm contracts to generate JSON Schema files.
-   + [cw-storage-plus](https://github.com/CosmWasm/cosmwasm-plus/tree/main/packages/storage-plus): the higher level post-package of cosmwasm-storage, used for compiling more complex modern contracts, but currently most are still unstable
+   + [cw-storage-plus](https://github.com/CosmWasm/cw-storage-plus): This optional addition to cosmwasm-std includes convenience helpers for interacting with storage.
 - Contract tools, includes contract template, contract sample and contract compilation optimization tools.
    + [cosmwasm-template](https://github.com/CosmWasm/cosmwasm-template): a tool used for generating wasm contract templates, can generate contract templates, unit testing templates, ABI interface templates, etc., all with one click.
    + [rust-optimizer](https://github.com/cosmwasm/rust-optimizer): a docker image, used for compiling and optimizing Rust contracts, and also outputting wasm bytecode.
 The size of the contract bytecode compiled in the image is smaller, and at the same time, it ensures that different developers have the same compilation environment for the same contract, thereby ensuring that the generated wasm contracts have the same checksum (for on-chain and contract interaction).